HMS Fury (1814): Arctic exploration

-On her second Arctic trip, Fury was commanded by Henry Parkyns Hoppner while Parry, in overall command of the expedition, moved to Hecla.
+On her second Arctic trip, Fury was commanded by Henry Parkyns Hoppner while Parry, in command of the expedition, moved to Hecla.
 This voyage was disastrous for Fury.
 She was damaged by ice at the start of the second season and was eventually abandoned on 25 August 1825, at what has since been called Fury Beach on Somerset Island.
 Her stores were unloaded onto the beach and later came to the rescue of John Ross, who travelled overland to the abandoned cache when he lost his ship further south in the Gulf of Boothia on his 1829 expedition.

 Legacy

-In 1956, Captain T.C.
-Pullen, RCN, sailed HMCS Labrador on an expedition through the Northwest Passage.
+In 1956, Captain T. C. Pullen, Royal Canadian Navy (RCN), sailed HMCS Labrador on an expedition through the Northwest Passage.
 During this voyage Labrador recovered two Admiralty Pattern anchors on Fury Beach, Somerset Island.
 The anchors were left there in 1825 by the crews of Fury and Hecla, together with stores, boats, and other items.
 The anchors had been a landmark for sailors for 136 years.

-Labrador transported the artifacts to Halifax, Nova Scotia, and they were placed in the Maritime Command Museum (1961).
+Labrador transported the artefacts to Halifax, Nova Scotia, and they were placed in the Maritime Command Museum (1961).
 In 1972, Fury's anchors were moved to CCG Base Dartmouth, Nova Scotia.
 In 1981, the anchors were removed to the Canadian Coast Guard College at Sydney, Nova Scotia.
 In 1991, the relics were prepared to be part of a popular exhibit.
 On 6 May 1998, the anchors were donated by the Canadian Forces Maritime Command (MARCOM) to the Collège militaire royal de Saint-Jean at Saint-Jean-sur-Richelieu, Quebec.
 Currently, the anchors are displayed at the northeastern corner of the parade square, and are in the custody of le Musèe du Fort Saint-Jean.